cmartinferrer/cmf-liquibase-demo/README.md

 ## Description
 The exercise consists of the following modules:
 - **liquibase-springboot:** This module create database data while springboot is starting.
+- **liquibase-maven:** This module create database data with maven plugin.

 ## Getting started